setgree/PaluckMetaSOP/README.md

 4. write vignette on hard cases -> ∆
 5. double-check everything works as intended and also in a general way
 6. double-check everything (get a second reader/user?)
+7. where's the big PDF you want (it might be an error related to ∆)